 One aspect of Hawaii life that I do not enjoy, is the car situation.
 Not the traffic, which isn’t any better than anywhere else in my opinion, but actually having and owning a car.

 First, before we moved here, we sold are awesome, brand new Mazda because the Army would only pay for 1 car to be shipped.
 My lucky-duck brother got a brand new car for pretty much half off.
 We chose to ship my car, which was the bigger of the two, because of the kids.

 Shipping it here wasn’t bad.
 It arrived within the 30 day limit and was undamaged, no big deal.
-We drove it around for a couple months but then the registration was about to expire.
+It was ideal because we were able to bring it over instead of worrying about getting a new car.
+I’d recommend you to have a look if you need your car shipping, but a good starting point would be to have a look at Shiply.
+When we managed to get the car over to Hawaii, we drove it around for a couple months but then the registration was about to expire.
 We could have renewed it online with Kentucky but we missed the window and had to register it in Hawaii.
 No big deal right?

 First of all, they do registration by weight so unless you get a paper from the Army saying you’re stationed here, the prices are ridiculous.
 Second, you need a vehicle inspection.
 I have never in my adult, car-owning life needed a vehicle inspection.
 I paid for the registration and that was that.
 I see the point behind them but there are some junky cars on the road here who still pass inspection so I don’t get it.
 It’s also an additional fee, that you have to pay even if you fail.